nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ## Known issues

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
-2. **Restrictions on the valid user input of `Faculty` values**: For the current version, a valid user for `Faculty` with prefix `f/` can only match exactly the same string as suggested below.
+2. **Restrictions on the valid user input of `Faculty` values**: For the current version, a valid user input for `Faculty` with prefix `f/` can only match exactly the same string as suggested below.
 Cases can be ignored though.
    - Arts and Social Sciences
    - Business
    - Computing